Dhairya-Khara/inventory-management/README.md

 start mongod.exe --dbpath=[PATH FOR mongodb-data]
 ```

-You have done this correctly when a similiar looking terminal opens up.
+You have done this correctly when a terminal looking like this opens up.

 ![mongodb](https://i.ibb.co/RhrQF0d/image.png)